 - Assists the individual in identifying, locating and brokering services, which may include generic programs, natural supports, other state programs including Medicaid State Plan Services and services funded by Developmental Disabilities Administration (DDA).

-Services are provided through a combination of State Residential Centers (SRCs), Forensic Residential Facilities, and a wide array of community-based services delivered primarily through a network of non-profit providers licensed by the DDA.
+Services are provided through a combination of State Residential Centers (SRCs), Forensic Residential Facilities, and a wide array of community-based services delivered primarily through a network of non-profit providers licensed by the program.

-The DDA’s community-based service delivery systems includes various home and community-based services and supports provided through either a Medicaid State Plan or Waiver program or via DDA State funded services.
+Our program’s community-based service delivery systems includes various home and community-based services and supports provided through either a Medicaid State Plan or Waiver program or via State-funded services.

 People with developmental disabilities…

 - direct their lives;

 - have viable support options; and

 - have information to make decisions in the following essential focus areas for community living:

 The Developmental Disabilities Administration (DDA) Service Delivery System:

 The DDA’S headquarters office is located in Baltimore Maryland at the State Office Complex.
 Our Service Delivery System is organized into regions.
 To find out which regional office serves your county, go to http://dda.health.maryland.gov